jsmolka/blog/content/posts/the-bottle/index.md

 ### Maltodextrin
 Before we continue with the influence of osmolarity on carbohydrate absorption, let's quickly go over the most important source of glucose in cycling: maltodextrin.
 It's a glucose polymer produced by partial hydrolysis of starch and unique amongst all other discussed carbohydrates, because comes in different chain lengths.
 Its chemical formula is C<sub>6n</sub>H<sub>(10n+2)</sub>O<sub>(5n+1)</sub> where `n` defines the number of glucose units is 2 < `n` < 20 [^maltodextrin-glucose-units].

-[^maltodextrin-glucose-units]: I was unable to find the original source of this claim, but can be found everywhere in the literature.
+[^maltodextrin-glucose-units]: I was unable to find the original source of this claim, but it can be found everywhere in the literature.
 I am sceptical because it doesn't work out when looking at the dextrose equivalent.

 Glucose polymers are classified by a [dextrose equivalent](https://en.wikipedia.org/wiki/Dextrose_equivalent) (DE).
 The European Union's CN code defines maltodextrin to be between 3% and 20%.
 Below that it is considered a starch, and above it is considered a glucose syrup.
 It can be calculated using `DE = 100 * (Mg / Mp)`, where `Mg` and `Mp` are the molar masses of glucose and the glucose polymer, respectively.